 Developed for modern paramedic practice, the course equips you with the very latest techniques and knowledge and uses cutting-edge technology not found on most other paramedic science programmes.
 You’ll use ultra-realistic Lifecast body simulation manikins, helping properly prepare you for both the emotional and physical challenges you will face in treating patients of all ages.
 We are the first UK University paramedic programme with a SynDaver anatomy model, allowing you to familiarise yourself with the look and feel of live human tissues and organs as you work with the most accurate and lifelike synthetic replication of the human anatomy available.
 We are also one of only a few UK courses to use the state-of-the-art iSimulate Realiti defibrillator and ECG simulation systems in combination with Video Enhanced Observation (VEO).

 BBC at A levels with one subject preferably in a science subject.
-DDM at BTEC to include 6 units in a Science or Social Science subject.
+DMM at BTEC to include 6 units in a Science or Social Science subject.

 Mature Applicants: We welcome applications from mature students (aged 21 and over) and do not necessarily require the same academic qualifications as school leaving applicants.

 You must have a minimum of 5 subjects at GCSE grade 4/C or above, to include English Language and Mathematics, or equivalent.
-Please email our admissions team for further information.
+Please contact our admissions team if you have a question.

 Don’t yet meet these entry requirements?
 Consider our Health and Social Care CertHE while you work towards this course.